NGC 1241

 NGC 1241 is a spiral galaxy located in the constellation Eridanus.
-It is located at a distance of circa 150 million light years from Earth, which, given its apparent dimensions, means that NGC 1241 is about 140,000 light years across.
+It is located at a distance of about 150 million light years from Earth, which, given its apparent dimensions, means that NGC 1241 is about 140,000 light years across.
 It was discovered by William Herschel on January 10, 1785.
 It is classified as a Seyfert galaxy.

 NGC 1241 interacts with its smaller companion NGC 1242, forming a pair collectively known in the Atlas of Peculiar Galaxies as Arp 304.

 Characteristics

 NGC 1241 is a barred spiral galaxy seen at an inclination.
 It has two well defined dusty spiral arms, and thus is characterised as a grand design spiral galaxy.
 The bulge is boxy, characteristic of a barred galaxy, with the arms emerging from each end of the bar, with the north one appearing more tightly wound than the southern.
 The main arms branch into smaller ones.

 A circumnuclear ring with active star formation has been detected in the central region of the galaxy.
 It appears clumpy and inclined and measures 5.6 × 3.4 arcseconds in diameter, lying just inside the inner Lindblad resonance.
 A faint spiral pattern with leading arms has been found to emanate from it in Paα emission, while in K_{s} and J band, the pattern appears trailing.
 NGC 1241 is one of the few galaxies with known trailing features in the nuclear regions, with the other being NGC 6902.
 Inside the circumnuclear ring was detected a bar like feature 1.6 arcseconds long that is almost perpendicular to the main bar of the galaxy.